Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Introduction

-Our paper has the following contributions.
-First, for the convex and unconstrained case, we develop an accumulative regularization algorithm for minimizing the gradient.
-Our strategy is similar to the regularization strategy in \cite{allen2018make}, but we show that by considering regularization in an accumulative fashion, we are able to achieve better complexity results and remove the extra logarithmic multiplier term in the complexity results of \cite{allen2018make}.
-Specifically, we can compute an approximate solution $\hat x$ such that $\|\nabla f(\hat x)\|\le \varepsilon$ with at most $\cO(1)\sqrt{L\|x_0 - x^*\|\varepsilon}$ gradient evaluations, where $L$ is the Lipschitz constant of the objective function.
-Such gradient complexity has been shown to be optimal in the literature on lower complexity bound analysis \cite{carmon2020lower}.
-While such complexity has been achieved by algorithms proposed in \cite{diakonikolas2022potential,kim2021optimizing},

-we provide a simpler and more intuitive approach based on the proximal point method analysis.
-In contrast to the pervious work that requires a two-step implementation using two separate algorithms, our proposed algorithm is guided by a single accumulative regularization strategy throughout all the iterations.
-Moreover, one major advantage of our result is that we no longer rely on the assumption that the newest iterate lies in the linear span of previous gradients.
-As a direct consequence, our proposed algorithm can be extended to the problems with constrained feasible sets, as described below.
+First, for unconstrained and convex problems, we develop an accumulative regularization algorithm for gradient minimization, obtained by introducing regularization in an accumulative fashion into the classic proximal-point method.
+We show that this algorithm can compute an approximate solution $\hat x$ such that $\|\nabla f(\hat x)\|\le \varepsilon$ within at most $\cO(1)\sqrt{L\|x_0 - x^*\|/\varepsilon}$ gradient evaluations.
+While such optimal complexity has been achieved before in \cite{kim2021optimizing,nesterov2021primal}, our proximal point type method appears to be simpler and more intuitive.
+In contrast to the previous work that requires a two-step implementation using two separate algorithms, our proposed algorithm is guided by a single accumulative regularization strategy throughout all the iterations. \cmo{ Specifically, our regularization parameter depends on the accuracy threshold $\varepsilon$ at the beginning and increases exponentially as the algorithm proceeds forward. } It is worth noting that a regularization strategy similar to ours has been studied before in \cite{allen2018make}.
+However, the algorithm in \cite{allen2018make} achieves only a suboptimal gradient complexity bound that involves an extra multiplicative logarithmic factor.

-Second, for the convex and constrained case, we show that our accumulative regularization algorithm can be easily adapted to compute an approximate solution $\hat x$ whose project gradient norm is not greater than $\varepsilon$ with the same complexity to the unconstrained case.
-To the best of our knowledge, our paper is the first one that achieves such complexity in both the unconstrained and constrained cases through one unified strategy.
-We also show that our algorithm can be further adapted to problems with composite and/or nested optimization structure.
+Second, for constrained and convex problems, we show that our accumulative regularization algorithm can compute an approximate solution $\hat x$ whose project gradient norm does not exceed $\varepsilon$ with the same complexity bound as for the unconstrained case.
+We also show that our algorithm can be further adapted to problems with composite and/or nested composite objective function.

-Third, for the nonconvex and unconstrained case with $L$-Lipschitz gradient function and $l$-lower curvature objective function, we develop a nonconvex acceleration through strongly convex accumulative regularization algorithm that is able to compute an approximate solution with at most $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon^2$ gradient evaluations.
-This is the first time such complexity is achieved in the literature.
-When $l=L$, such bound matches the lower bound in the literature \cite{carmon2020lower}.